fyne-io/fyne-cross/README.md

-	windows       Build and package a fyne application for the windows OS android       Build and package a fyne application for the android OS ios           Build and package a fyne application for the iOS OS version       Print the fyne-cross version information
+	windows       Build and package a fyne application for the windows OS android       Build and package a fyne application for the android OS ios           Build and package a fyne application for the iOS OS freebsd       Build and package a fyne application for the freebsd OS version       Print the fyne-cross version information

 Use "fyne-cross <command> --help" for more information about a command.